MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/README.md

 - **Step 2: Transfer Data to Azure Blob Storage via Azure Data Factory:**
   A pipeline in Azure Data Factory extracts the data from Azure SQL Database and writes it to a specified container in Azure Blob Storage in CSV format.

-- **Step 3: Preprocess Data with Azure Machine Learning and deploy as a web server**
+- **Step 3: Preprocess Data with Azure Machine Learning and deploy the model as a Real-Time Endpoint**
   To preprocess the dataset using Azure Machine Learning and deploy it as a Real-time Endpoint to ingest new data and return a result for our Logistic Regression model

 ## Technologies Used